 Jubilate!
 Sacred Singers

 This intimate chorus was born out of a desire to share the gift of a-cappella choral music.
-Many performances are during scheduled during area church services, but there are also others listed on the calendar at www.jubilatesacredsingers.org.
+Many performances are scheduled during area church services, but others are listed on the calendar at www.jubilatesacredsingers.org.

 Laughing Goat Coffeehouse

 The Laughing Goat, at 1709 Pearl St., hosts an eclectic variety of musical events every night of the week. www.thelaughinggoat.com.